API Onboarding Playbook

 Step 1:

-Set up a sub-account for the application that will be calling the YubiEnterprise Delivery API.
-Detailed instructions for b and c below are given in Adding or Deleting an Org Member.
+Set up a subaccount for the application that will be calling the YubiEnterprise Delivery API.
+For instructions regarding b and c below, see Adding or Deleting Users.

 1. Set up an email account for the application that will be calling the API.
 Ensure that you have access to it.
-The system automatically sends an email with login instructions to the new user.
+An email with login instructions will automatically be sent to this email address by the system.

-2. Use the YubiEnterprise Delivery Console (GUI) to create an account used solely by the API caller, for example, jan+api@example.com.
+2. In the Console, create an account only to be used by the API caller, for example, my-app@example.com.

-3. Assign to the API caller’s account the YubiDelivery Admin role.
+3. Assign the Console Admin role to the API caller’s account.

 Step 2:

-Activate the new API-calling account by clicking the login link in the email and following the on-screen prompts.
+Activate the new API caller account by clicking the login link in the email sent by the system, and follow the instructions.

 Step 3: